jmlandi/jmlandi/README.md

 <div align="center">
   👋 Call me Landi!
 I'm a <strong>Martech Data Analyst at CloudWalk Inc. and technology student</strong>
-  <br>🌱 I’m currently programing in HTML, CSS, JavaScript (ECMAscript 2018), Python and C#
+  <br>🌱 I’m currently programing in HTML, CSS, JavaScript (ECMAscript 2018) and Python
   <br>📫 You can reach me using this link --> https://linktr.ee/jmlandi
 <hr>
 </div>